What is CyberKnife®?

 - No anesthesia or hospitalization

 - Greater comfort (patient can breathe normally during treatment)

 How it works

 Prior to the procedure, a high-resolution CT scan determines the size, shape and location of the tumor.
-The image data is then digitally transferred to the CyberKnife System’s workstation, where we precisely plan treatment to match the desired radiation dose to the exact tumor location.
+The image data is then digitally transferred to the CyberKnife System’s workstation, where we plan treatment to match the desired radiation dose to the tumor location.

-The system’s sophisticated software allows us to track the tumor and continually adjust the radiation treatment to account for patient or tumor movement.
+The system’s software allows us to track the tumor and continually adjust the radiation treatment to account for patient or tumor movement.

 Each treatment session lasts between 30 to 90 minutes for one to five days, depending on the location and type of tumor being treated.
 Patients can typically complete treatment in one to five days versus several weeks for traditional radiation therapy.